Azure/osdu-developer/docs/vnet-injection.md

 __Default Solution__

 The default implementation uses a simple Virtual Network with a Kubenet plugin.
-One subnet which is provided to the AKS cluster is required, and additional subnets can be enabled for Bastion, VPN Gateway etc.
+One subnet which is provided to the AKS cluster is required, and additional subnets can be enabled for Bastion.

 - Virtual Network CIDR: `10.1.0.0/16`